 Most couples see us about 12 sessions over the course of treatment.
 The length of the therapy will be determined by your specific needs and goals.
 In the course of your couples counseling we will establish points at which to evaluate your satisfaction and progress.
 Also, we will encourage you to raise any questions or concerns that you have about therapy at any time.

 In the later stage of therapy, we will “phase out” or meet less frequently in order for you to test out new relationship skills and to prepare for termination of the therapy.
 Although you may terminate therapy whenever you wish, it is most helpful to have at least one sessions together to summarize progress, define the work that remains, and say good-bye.

-In the outcome-evaluation phase, as per the Gottman Method, four follow-up sessions are planned: one after six months, one after twelve months, one after eighteen months, and one after two years.
+In the outcome-evaluation phase of couples counseling, as per the Gottman Method, four follow-up sessions are planned: one after six months, one after twelve months, one after eighteen months, and one after two years.
 These sessions have been shown through research to significantly decrease the chances of relapse into previous, unhelpful patterns.
 In addition, commitment to providing the best therapy possible requires ongoing evaluation of methods used and client progress.
 The purpose of these follow-up sessions then will be to fine-tune any of your relationship skills if needed, and to evaluate the effectiveness of the therapy received.